Ellestial/100-days-of-code/r1-log.md

 **Thoughts**: Spent a good deal of time learning about eval() and what it does.
 I feel more comfortable with what lexical scope is vs dynamic scope.
 I also took an interesting JS quiz.
 I got 50% on it, while the average is 47.96%.
 I got a lot of the scope and coerced equality -related questions correct, so my research and learning is paying off!

 (JavaScript Web Quiz)[http://davidshariff.com/js-quiz/#]

+## Day 70: May 16, 2019

+**Today's Progress**: Finished reading You Don't Know JS - Scope & Closures, Chapter 2.

+**Thoughts**: I better understand eval() and learned about with and both of their performance limitations.
+I'm curious about the FUnction() constructor, but the reading didn't cover that in too much depth, beyond saying it's a better alternative.